gbif/data-blog/content/post/2020-11-16-species-api.md

 ---

-**The match** function uses the fuzzy matching only on canonical names (the scientific authorship are excluded because they vary so much).
-The resulting matches are then scored according to their taxonomy, authorship, status and rank (the scores are available in the `note` field of the API response).
+**The match** function uses the fuzzy matching only on canonical names.
+The scientific authorships are excluded for the first step of the matching because they vary so much.
+The resulting matches are then scored according to their taxonomy, authorship, status and rank (the scores are available in the `note` field of the API response by setting the parameter `verbose=true`).
 For a summary of the match function, see the figure below: